YouHaveTrouble/minecraft-optimization/README.md

 ---

 # Java startup flags
-[Vanilla minecraft and minecraft server softwares in upcoming version 1.17 will require Java 16 or higher](https://papermc.io/forums/t/java-16-mc-1-17-and-paper/5615).
-Good 2021 resolution to finally update your version of Java! (or at least inform your host so they can handle the migration).
+[Vanilla minecraft and minecraft server software in version 1.17 requires Java 16 or higher](https://papermc.io/forums/t/java-16-mc-1-17-and-paper/5615).
 Oracle has changed their licensing, and there is no longer a compelling reason to get your java from them.
 Recommended vendors are [Amazon Corretto](https://aws.amazon.com/corretto/) and [AdoptOpenJDK](https://adoptopenjdk.net).
-Alternative JVM implementations such as OpenJ9 can work, however they are not supported by paper and have been known to cause issues, therefore they are not currently recommended.
+Alternative JVM implementations such as OpenJ9 or GraalVM can work, however they are not supported by paper and have been known to cause issues, therefore they are not currently recommended.

 Your garbage collector can be configured to reduce lag spikes caused by big garbage collector tasks.
 You can find startup flags optimized for minecraft servers [here](https://mcflags.emc.gs/) [`SOG`].
 Keep in mind that this recommendation will not work on alternative jvm implementations.

 # Linux cpu scaling
 Some hosts might ship machines running in "PowerSave" mode.
 This can result in nearly 25% lower clock speeds and thus vastly lower single threaded performance.
 This can lead to severly worse performance than setting the cpu scaling to performance mode.

+For Debian / ubuntu

-On Debian / Ubuntu running `Cat /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor` will show the cpus performance profile.
+`Cat /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor` Shows the cpus performance profile.

-Then running `echo "performance" | sudo tee /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor` will set to performance.
+`echo "performance" | sudo tee /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor` Sets profile to performance.

 # "Too good to be true" plugins